johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

 So far the basic set of the HtmlHelpers and their associated unobtrusive mappings have been implemented.
 If any have been missed then let me know.
 As time goes by I intend to:

 * fill in any missing gaps there may be
-* publish both MVC 3, 4 (and when the time comes 5+) versions of this on Nuget
+* maintain both MVC 3, 4 (and when the time comes 5+) versions of this on Nuget
+* not all data annotations generate client data attributes - if it makes sense I may look to implement some of these where it seems sensible. (eg the MinLengthAttribute annotation could be mapped to minlength validation...)
 * get the unit test coverage to a good level and (most importantly)
 * create some really useful demos and documentation.